-One fourth of the people going on a holiday, either forget or do not even find it necessary to buy a travel insurance policy.
-Word of caution: do not miss it, it helps cover all the travel and health risks and if you are travelling with your loves ones, there is always a family travel insurance plan.
+One-fourth of the people going on a holiday, either forget or do not even find it necessary to buy a travel insurance policy.
+Word of caution: do not miss it, it helps cover all the travel and health risks and if you are travelling with your loved ones, there is always a family travel insurance plan.
 Taking up any sorts of medical treatment abroad can be exorbitant for you and evacuation bills are even higher.
-Thereby taking up medical or family travel insurance policy, will safeguard you and your family from footing unnecessary bills under any such circumstances.
+Thereby taking up a medical or family travel insurance policy, will safeguard you and your family from footing unnecessary bills under any such circumstances.

 You can always check with your health experts about the vaccination details, based on the country you are going to.
 Visit your doctor before you plan your getaway, and if you are travelling to a developing country, this visit should be on your to-do lists.
 People with low immunity are always at a higher risk or more vulnerable during travel.
 Being cautious is the key here!

 Delaying it will only make it difficult for you to take all the required vaccinations, treatment or medications.
 People usually think that health advice would suffice if taken a week prior.
 But that may just not be right!
 You may need multiple sittings for your treatment to ensure full protection.
 Try to meet your healthcare provider at least a month before, if you are going on a long vacation; or if the countries you are travelling to, are prone to some particular ailments.
 You might need to build up your immunity and take necessary actions to stand against it and enjoy your time at a new place.